How to Apply: Frequent Questions about EPA Jobs, and Applying for EPA Jobs

 Does EPA expect employees to relocate?

+Unless specifically indicated as "remote," applicants should expect to report to the duty location listed in announcement at least some of the time.
+Many positions at EPA allow telework flexibilities depending on the duties of the position.
 You may apply for any job regardless of where you currently live, but we might not pay for you to move.
 Vacancy announcements include the job's location and whether we will pay travel and relocation expenses.

 Do any positions require travel?